Returns the farthest descendant of the receiver in the view hierarchy (including itself) that contains a specified point.

 The event that warranted a call to this method.
 If you are calling this method from outside your event-handling code, you may specify

-The view object that is the farthest descendent the current view and contains
+The view object that is the farthest descendent of the current view and contains

 nil if the point lies completely outside the receiver’s view hierarchy.